Ernyoke/certified-aws-devops-professional/2-infrastructure-as-code/cloudformation.md

 - Nested stacks are considered to be best practice
 - To update a nested stack, alway update the parent (root stack)

-## Change Sets
+## ChangeSets

 - When we update a stack, we need to know what will change before the changes themselves are applied
-- Change sets wont sya if the update will be successful
+- Change sets wont say if the update will be successful

 ## Retain Data on Delete